 Borers chew tunnels in woody plant material.

 I found the pictured borers in one of my rose bushes.
 The bush hadn’t been performing well for a while, but I had neglected taking a really close look at it until it was too late.
 When I dug it up, the weakened main stem broke in half and I was able to see two rather large (1” long), creepy looking larvae.
-A little research helped me see just how little I know about borers.
+A little research helped me see just how little I knew about borers.
 I am still not entirely sure which type killed off my rose bush, but now I have a better idea of what symptoms might indicate a borer infestation.

 Which insects are borers?